 Simple pajama pants can be made in muslin easily.
-Use the pattern for pyjama pants here.
 Fine muslin is used to make petticoats for kids to wear under their uniforms so that they are more comfortable.

-Cut up some washed muslin fabric piece and use a roller feet to finish the edges and you have a good washcloth to scrub your face and body in the shower.
-Wash as usual and dry to use it again and again.
-This is one advantage of muslin – it is machine washable – just put in the washer and forget about it.
-You can also use muslin cloth squares as make up removing wipes by soaking it in some Rosewater or Witch Hazel
+Cut up some washed muslin fabric pieces and use roller feet to finish the edges, and you have a good washcloth to scrub your face and body in the shower.
+Wash as usual and dry it to use again and again.
+This is one advantage of Muslin – it is machine washable – just put it in the washer and forget about it.
+You can also use muslin cloth squares as make up, removing wipes by soaking them in some Rosewater or Witch Hazel.

-If you are into fashion you maybe into photography as well.
-You can use inexpensive muslin fabric as a backdrop for your subjects/objects so that there is no distraction.
-Its non-reflective quality makes this fabric ideal for still photography as well as video.
-You can use it after dyeing it in any colour you want and make the backdrop of your choice.
-You can even use fabric paint to paint entire background the way you want it.
+If you are into fashion, you maybe into photography as well.
+You can use inexpensive muslin fabric as a backdrop for your subjects/objects, so there is no distraction.
+Its non-reflective quality makes this fabric ideal for still photography and video.
+You can use it after dyeing it in any color you want and make the backdrop of your choice.
+You can even use fabric paint to paint the entire background the way you want.

 Muslin made using the Jamdani technique is a very fine muslin with woven patterns – it is a handwoven cotton fabric used to make fine garments.
 Uppada (Jamdani) Muslin cotton from India is such a fine muslin – it is very fine as to seem diaphanous with beautiful motifs.
 The floral designs are woven all over the fabric.

 The disadvantage is that its plain weave is not as strong as other weaves – so it may not be suitable for sturdier uses.
 The open weave of the cloth makes it more vulnerable to tears than, say, a twill weave fabric.